Posted Note | When you have a ravenous craving for BS.

 Heather got up and read an excerpt from her new book – it was a story that we had read on her website about how it took seven months after giving birth vaginally with her first child before she was able to have sex again or what she called “Reconvening the Procedure”.

 I suppose I could look for a job; that’s what any ambitious worker-bee would do.
-If I were any ambitious worker-bee I would put my shoulder to the wheel, as the Mormons might say, and find me some fucking gainful employment.
+If I were any ambitious worker-bee I would put my shoulder to the wheel, as the Mormons might say, and find me some effing gainful employment.
 After all, I’m a healthy blonde college graduate with seriously long legs.
 Finding a job shouldn’t be that hard.

 What I love most about Heather is not the hilarious side, but the softer side.
 I love her monthly newsletters to her daugher Leta and the times when she stops and takes a moment to express her love for her husband Jon, like she did in this paragraph: